 The following diseases have been determined according to the corresponding ICD-10 definitions:

 For better international comparability, this breakdown is adapted to that used in the Global Burden of Disease study (WHO, 2020).
-Furthermore, the age threshold was raised from 70 to 75 years in 2022 (OECD, 2022).

 Federal Office of Public Health FOPH